mdriscollic/docs/content/en/docs/Acquisitions/Serials/_index.md

 *   **Pattern ID.** Is a unique ID that refers to a created publication pattern.
 *   **Piece sets.** A predicted piece set shows information like date generated, pattern ID and a list of the next expected issues.
 *   **Publication cycle.** This records how often issues are published, how many are published in that time and on what days they are published.
-*   **Publication pattern.** This sets up everything about the expected publications of a serial so that it can generate the appropriate issues and label them correctly.
+*   **Publication pattern.** This sets up everything about the expected publications of a serial so that it can generate the appropriate pieces and label them correctly.
 *   **Serial.** A serial record provides a way of linking together various pieces of information for a serial like order line, publication pattern and predicted piece sets.
 *   **Template.** A template defines how values from the enumeration and chronology labels are to be used in each predicted piece.
 *   **Token.** In a template, tokens are used as a placeholder for different labels of the publication pattern.